andreijiroh-dev/nixops-config/README.md

 This is @ajhalili2006's NixOS + Home Manager configuration for his laptop and homelabs, in sync with the [nixpkgs-specific dotfiles repository].
+Also planned to be used in Hack Club Nest soon.

 [nixpkgs-specific dotfiles repository]: https://github.com/andreijiroh-dev/dotfiles/tree/nixpkgs